Featured Slider

 This problem can be solved by hooking a laptop up to the projector with an HDMI cable.
 This may require downloading the movie from apps like Google Play.
 You'll need the internet to download movies, but once you have them, you can play them anywhere.
 If your internet is not reliable, you may want to run a wifi speed test to check if you are getting what you pay for and to find the best alternative internet options near you.

 You could also use streaming services like Netflix to play movies directly from the internet.
 In addition to an internet connection, you'll also need to subscribe to one of these services.
+Modern streaming requires faster speeds to get the best out of it.
+Search “internet providers near me” to see if you can upgrade or find a better deal.

 You have a lot of options when it comes to streaming services.
 In addition to Netflix and Hulu, there are also network-specific services like Disney+ and HBO now.
-You can even find services to one specific genre of movie, like Crunchyroll for anime and Shudder for horror.
+You can even find services for one specific genre of movie, like Crunchyroll for anime and Shudder for horror.

 Now You Know How to Set Up a DIY Outdoor Theater

 A DIY outdoor theater can be a perfect solution to the long days of social distancing and staying at home.
 We've offered some advice on how to create your own drive-in in this article, but the options are limitless.
-You might want to research things a little farther before you decide which theater setup is right for you.
+You might want to research things a little further before you decide which theater setup is right for you.

 You can find more lifestyle posts by visiting our site.